HathorNetwork/rfcs/projects/feature-activation/0001-feature-activation.md

 The `Criteria` data class is used to define attributes such as the feature name and activation requirements.
 Each name should be unique across all features, past and future.
 Its definition is provided in the [Criteria configuration] section.

 Different features with different criteria should be configurable separately for each network, mainnet and testnet.
 Feature definitions should **NEVER** be removed, even after activation, as explained in the [Burying feature activations] section.
+This is meant to preserve history.

 ## Feature States
+[Feature States]: #feature-states

 For each block, there's a state associated with each feature.
-Possible states are similar to BIP 8, but `LOCKED_IN` and `MUST_SIGNAL` are kept for future improvements.
+Possible states are similar to BIP 8, but `LOCKED_IN` and `MUST_SIGNAL` are left out and kept as future possibilities.
 These are the possible states:

 - `DEFINED`: Represents that a feature is defined.
 It's the first state for each feature.
 The genesis block is by definition in this state for all features.
 - `STARTED`: Represents that the activation process for some feature is started.
 Blocks at or above the start height are in this state.